Katolus/Katolus/README.md

 ### Hi there 👋.
 I'm [Katolus](https://twitter.com/Katolinho).

-I love building tools that help me satisfy my curiosity 🌕 and experience new feelings 🌀.
+I enjoy building tools to help me satisfy my **curiosity** 🌕 and experience 🌀.

-I'm intereresd in Data and Machine Engineering, IoT devices and human behaviour.
+I'm interested in Data and Machine Engineering, IoT devices and human behaviour.

-My go-to stack involves:
+Go-to stack involves:
+- **Python** as the programming language of choice.
-- GCP as a platform of choice.
+- **GCP** as a hosting platform of choice.
-- VSCode as the editor.
+- **VSCode** as the editor.
-- Ubuntu as the OS.
+- **Ubuntu** as the OS.

 I'm currently working on:
- - [Home Assistant] setup for a local network.
+ - [Home Assistant](https://www.home-assistant.io/) setup for a local network.
- -
+ - A Python package called `functions-cli` that is built to interface with major FaaS offerings.

-I'm currently learning:
+I'm currently researching:
+- Open Source projects and communities.
-- Computer Architecture.
+- Computer Architecture, Internet Protocols and Encryption.
-- Electrical Circuts.
+- Electrical Circuits and Material Science.
 - Statistics.

-You can ask me questions about
+You can ask me questions about **_interesting things_**.

+I would love to collaborate on projects resolving around **health** or **physics**.

+You can reach me by writing me an **email** or [LinkedIn](https://www.linkedin.com/in/piotr-katolik/) message.

+Have a good ... no have a **great** day.

 <!--
 **Katolus/Katolus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.